FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 5th August 2015.md

 • A high level of lead was discharged from local mining into the Parteen Basin, which

-should be taken into consideration in relation to that option.--- 3
+should be taken into consideration in relation to that option.
+---
+3

 • What effect would the abstraction of water from the Shannon have on: